Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/halo.rst

    This technique proves very useful when you want to create a realistic rain effect using particle systems, or similar.
 Vertex Normal
-   Use the vertex normal to specify the dimension of the halo Extreme Alpha
+   Use the vertex normal to specify the dimension of the halo.
+Extreme Alpha
-   Boosts alpha
+   Boosts alpha.
 Shaded
    Lets halo receive light and shadows from external objects.